wiai/wiai.github.io/_posts/2017-02-06-jekyll-threejs.md

 #### Scripts

-The auto placement of dat.gui should be turned off when it is initialized.
+The auto placement of dat.gui should be turned off when it is initialized, [example](http://codepen.io/eternalminerals/pen/avZBOr).
-It is highly inspired by this [example](http://codepen.io/eternalminerals/pen/avZBOr).

 {% highlight javascript %}
 var gui = new dat.GUI( { autoPlace: false } );